mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 ## Understanding `mlod`

-The information to follow tries to explain the different parts of the `mlod`
+The following information tries to explain the different parts of the `mlod` package

-The `mlod` is built with certain things in mind:
+The package is built with certain things in mind:
 1. Building a **pipeline (work flow)** that can be **easily understood**.
 3. **Modular code** that can allow use to change things **easily**, with **minimal risk**
 3. Having a way to **track our code** and achieve **reproducible** results